Postcolonial architecture in Dakar, Senegal

 A farmer cultivates his field in Ndederling, Senegal.

-There is hardly any documentation on landownership in Senegal.
+There is hardly any documentation on land ownership in Senegal.
 The only land use rights people typically have are those granted by local or traditional institutions.
 This is a constant source of conflict between the different land users.
-The lack of legal certainty also means that there is too little investment from the private sector and that too few jobs are created for the country’s growing population.
+The lack of legal certainty also means that there is too little investment from the local private sector and that too few jobs are created for the country's growing population.
+At the same time, foreign investors are trying to purchase land for their own economic purposes (land grabbing).

 Germany is supporting Senegal in its efforts to improve the legal framework to protect land rights.
 The local population is actively involved in drawing up land registries and land use plans and setting up complaints mechanisms.
-Special attention is given to the interests and needs of disadvantaged groups (for instance women, young people and nomadic herders).
 Support is also provided for the development of a digital land register.